 Continental VikingContact 7

-The VikingContact 7 made its debut in 2019 and is available in a market-covering 91 sizes.
+The VikingContact 7 made its debut in 2019 but is still a strong performer.
+It is available in more than 100 sizes.
 Conti developed the tire to provide a balance between flexibility and stiffness, so that it performs well in both wintry and wet conditions.
-Canadian tire buyers looking for a tire specifically for extreme cold conditions should also check out the Canada-only IceContact XTRM (see our review here), which comes in both studded and non-studded versions.
+Canadian tire buyers looking for a tire specifically for extreme cold conditions should also check out the Canada-only IceContact XTRM (see review here), which comes in both studded and non-studded versions.

 Goodyear WinterCommand Ultra

-New to the market in 2020, the WinterCommand Ultra is said to be Goodyear’s best winter tire yet.
-It features a ‘Cryo-Adaptative’ compound that’s engineered to stay pliable in extreme cold conditions and ‘V-Tred technology’ – hydrodynamic grooves to evacuate water, slush and snow without compromising ride comfort.
-It’s been launched in 23 sizes to cover 15-18in rims, with a further 30 sizes up to 20in to come in 2021.
+Launched in 2020, the WinterCommand Ultra is said to be Goodyear’s best winter tire yet.
+It features a ‘Cryo-Adaptative’ compound that’s engineered to stay pliable in extreme cold conditions and ‘V-Tred technology’ – hydrodynamic grooves to evacuate water, slush and snow without compromising ride comfort, all while retaining a quiet ride.
+Check out this review by Road & Track for an owner’s perspective on a tire that is available in more than 40 sizes.

 SUV & LIGHT TRUCKS